 The Amex Blue Business Plus card is a no-annual-fee business credit card that earns 2 Membership Rewards points per dollar spent on all purchases, up to $50,000 in purchases per year.
 This means that you’d earn 4,600 points on a $2,300 MacBook Pro purchase

 On the other hand, the Amex Business Platinum card earns 1 Membership Reward point on all purchases and 1.5 points per dollar spent on charges over $5,000, up to 1 million additional points per year.

 Hot Tip: Amex Business Platinum cardholders can earn 5x points on office supplies, shipping, wireless, advertising, and gas through June 30, 2021, for cardholders prior to November 1, 2020, and for the first 3 months of card membership for new cardholders.

 Like the Ink Business Preferred card, the Amex Business Platinum card has great purchase protection benefits.
 If your new Apple product (purchased with the Amex Business Platinum card) is damaged or stolen within 90 days of purchase, you’ll be reimbursed for the cost of fixing or replacing it.
 Plus, the Amex Business Platinum card will add 1 year of warranty to your purchase so long as your account is open and in good standing.

-The Business Platinum has a slew of travel benefits, too, like airport lounge access, an airline incidental fee credit, and more.
+The Business Platinum has a slew of travel benefits, too, like airport lounge access, an airline incidental fee credit, Dell statement credits, and more.
 This card is great for businesses that make lots of big-ticket purchases and have employees who travel often.